HPCBio/Intro-to-ChIPseq/lessons/03_align_and_filtering.md

 | N | skipped region from the reference|

-Now to the remaning fields in our SAM file:
+Now to the renaming fields in our SAM file:

 ![SAM1](../img/sam_bam3.png)